ckcollab/ckcollab/_posts/2023-01-06-Skeletor-Upgrades.md

 ```

 Now you have a Django + Vue + React Native project you can deploy to Heroku and get on the
 app stores very quickly.
-You could add realtime chat in a few steps with [https://github.com/ckc-org/django-chit-chat](`django-chit-chat`).
+You could add realtime chat in a few steps with [django-chit-chat](https://github.com/ckc-org/django-chit-chat).

 ### Mobile!

-One of the biggest changes for Skeletor, and for Ckc, is adding mobile app support.
-We've stayed
+One of the biggest changes for Skeletor, and for Ckc in 2022, was adding mobile app support.
+We've steered
 away from that ecosystem until recently, where we've found [React Native](https://reactnative.dev/) to be a pretty great tool..
 mostly thanks to the folks at [Expo](https://expo.dev/) and their nicely packaged modules.

 We played with [Native Base](https://nativebase.io/) this year and were actually burned pretty
 badly by it.
-We started out with this framework and it seemed fine, but pretty soon
+We started out with this framework, and it seemed fine, but pretty soon
 we were experiencing horrible latency loading some components.
 Then we hit a final straw
 where things were just too slow and had to rip it out.